Pet Insurance Blog

 Similarly, you can keep costs down if select a lower reimbursement rate or a lower coverage limit, but this will limit the amount you receive from your insurer if your pet gets seriously ill or injured.

-Where Should You Buy Pet Health Insurance?
+Where to Buy Pet Insurance

 There are three ways to enroll in pet insurance:

-1. Through the provider companies.
+Through the provider companies.

 💡 NOTE: Wellness plans can be acquired as add-ons should you purchase accident-illness coverage through a top provider on Pawlicy Advisor's marketplace.
-You can also get a Wellness Plan as a separate enrollment through a dedicated wellness provder or your local veterinary clinic.
+You can also get a Wellness Plan as a separate enrollment through a dedicated wellness provider or your local veterinary clinic.

-Detailed Wellness Provider Reviews:
+Detailed Insurance Provider Reviews:

 The Pet Insurance Marketplace Veterinarians Recommend